oleobal/stpuid/readme.md

-### UUID
+### Small & Trivial Universally Unique Identifier

-This when a unique identifier is needed, but actually good UUIDs like [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt) are too long.
-In particular when the identifiers need to be human-readable.
+There are situations where an unique identifier is needed, but actually good UUIDs like [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt) are too long; in particular when the identifiers need to be human-readable.

-In many cases, people simply slice off a portion of the UUID, however this is undesireable because UUIDs typically have fields, and it is possible to outright amputate one.
+In these cases, people simply slice off a portion of the UUID, however this is undesireable because a UUID might not scramble its information equally around its length.
+That is to say, chopping off three-fourth of it might actually raise the number of collisions by a lot more than this.

 In these cases, it would be better to use a relatively simple to implement UUID format, that would make a lot of assumption about how safe its environment is, rather than attempt to be bullet-proof.